Jack Sikma

 Jack Wayne Sikma (born November 14, 1955) is an American former professional basketball center.
 He was a seven-time NBA All-Star with the Seattle SuperSonics, who drafted him in the first round with the eighth overall pick of the 1977 NBA draft.
 In 1979, he won an NBA championship with Seattle.
 Sikma finished his playing career with the Milwaukee Bucks.
 He was elected to the Naismith Basketball Hall of Fame in 2019.

-He was known for his trademark reverse pivot and step back behind-the-head jumper, coined as the "Sikma move", along with his distinctive blond hair during his playing days, which he wore in a pageboy early in his career and in a curly style later on.
-During his thirteen-year career, he reached the playoffs eleven times and anomalously established himself as an accurate-shooting center.
-His style of play would become significantly influential for centers at both the amateur and professional levels.
+He was known for his trademark reverse pivot and step back behind-the-head jumper, coined as the "Sikma move", along with his distinctive blond hair during his playing days, which he wore in a pageboy early in his career and in a perm later on.
+During his thirteen-year career, he reached the playoffs eleven times and established himself as an accurate outside-shooting center at a time when big men played in the paint.
 Sikma scored 17,287 points in his NBA career.

 Early life

-Sikma was born in Kankakee, Illinois to Grace and Clarence Sikma and attended St. Anne High School in St. Anne, Illinois.
-He lived in rural Wichert, Illinois growing up.
-Sikma was a guard his first three years of high school, before a growth spurt had him at 6'10" going into his senior season.
+Sikma was born in Kankakee, Illinois, to Grace and Clarence Sikma, and attended St. Anne High School in St. Anne, Illinois.
+He lived in rural Wichert, Illinois, growing up.
+Sikma was a guard his first three years of high school, before a growth spurt brought him to 6'10" going into his senior season.
 Nicknamed "the Wichert Wonder," Sikma led the St. Anne High School Cardinals to a fourth-place finish in the 1974 Illinois High School Association (IHSA) Class A boys basketball tournament, scoring 100 points in his four tournament games.

 Collegiate career

-Sikma played collegiately at Illinois Wesleyan University in Bloomington, Illinois, graduating in 1977 and majoring in accounting.
-After being heavily recruited by many Division I schools, Sikma was swayed by his close relationship with Illinois Wesleyan coach Dennie Bridges and being able to immediately play as a freshman.
-At the time, the NAIA allowed this, but the NCAA did not.
+Sikma played collegiately at Illinois Wesleyan University in Bloomington, Illinois, majoring in accounting and graduating in 1977.
+After being heavily recruited by many Division I schools, Sikma was swayed by his close relationship with Illinois Wesleyan coach Dennie Bridges.
 Sikma also liked that Illinois Wesleyan had several Division I schools on their schedule.

 At Illinois Wesleyan, Sikma was a three-time National Association of Intercollegiate Athletics (NAIA) All-American and averaged 27.0 points and 15.4 rebounds as a senior.
 Sikma was chosen as the College Conference of Illinois and Wisconsin (CCIW) Most Outstanding Player for three straight years.
 He was later inducted into the NAIA Hall of Fame (2012), the Small Schools Basketball Hall of Fame (2017) and was a member of the NAIA 50th & 75th All-Anniversary Teams.
 He was also a two-time Academic All-American and was selected to the CoSIDA Academic All-American Hall of Fame (1999).

-At Illinois Wesleyan, Sikma remains the school's all-time leading scorer and rebounder averaging 21.2 points (2,272 career points) and 13.1 rebounds (1,405 career rebounds).
+At Illinois Wesleyan, Sikma remains the school's all-time leading scorer and rebounder, averaging 21.2 points (2,272 career points) and 13.1 rebounds (1,405 career rebounds).
 In each of his last three seasons, the Titans won College Conference of Illinois and Wisconsin Conference Championships and advanced to the National Association of Intercollegiate Athletics Tournament.